harshaa1231/Proj_Boundingbox/README.md

 https://docs.ultralytics.com/datasets/detect/coco/

 The idea of being able to do it with limited amount of data stemmed from the following discussion: https://stackoverflow.com/questions/60227833/how-to-filter-coco-dataset-classes-annotations-for-custom-dataset, when we found it difficult to download such a large dataset.

+# Dataset Download
+Inorder to download the annotations file or any dataset file follow this link: https://gist.github.com/mkocabas/a6177fc00315403d31572e17700d7fd9 , this is the link from where we downloaded the annotations

+In our case, we used the pycocotools library to interact with the COCO annotations, specifically the instances_train2017.json file.
+This file contains metadata for the images, including their URLs.
+We then used this metadata to download the image dataset.